timvieira/blog/content/value-functions-are-lagrange-multipliers.md

 *subject to*

- - $\mu is a valid occupancy measure over state-actions pairs
+ - $\mu$ is a valid occupancy measure over state-actions pairs

 $$
 \sum_{a'} \mu(s',a') = (1-\gamma) \cdot p_0(s') + \gamma \cdot \sum_{s,a} \mu(s,a) \cdot p(s'|s,a)\quad\text{for all }s' \in S